 RxInSqlServerfunction.
 If you don't specify a compute context, the current compute context is used.

+Optionally, use the scope argument to indicate whether you are synchronizing packages for a single user, or for a group of users.
 If you run the function without specifying either private or shared scope, the entire set of packages available for all scopes and users will be copied.

-Synchronize all by database
+Example 1.
+Synchronize all package by database

 This example gets all packages installed in the database [TestDB].
 Because no owner is specific, the list includes all packages that have been installed for private and shared scopes.